 If you have questions about whether you qualify for SSDI or Supplemental Security Income (SSI) benefits, and whether your benefits can be passed on to family members or dependents, you can visit our Social Security Death Benefits page and/or our Social Security FAQ page.

-If you have questions about applying for SSDI, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you have questions about applying for SSDI, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers